Air pollution falls by unprecedented levels in major global cities during coronavirus lockdowns

 Elsewhere, other major cities experienced cleaner air.
 Los Angeles saw its longest stretch of clean air on record, over 18 days from March 7 to 28.
 PM2.5 concentration levels were down by 31% from the same time last year, and down 51% from the average of the previous four years.

-And in Europe, London, Madrid and Rome all experienced reductions in their PM2.5 compared to 2019 during their lockdown periods.
+And in Europe, London and Madrid both experienced reductions in their PM2.5 compared to 2019 during their lockdown periods.

 Calls to pursue green deals